atsushieno/aap-core/README.md

 ## Desktop support

+TODO: we have been revamping a lot of build structures and the desktop build is not really useful at this stage.
+Especially, lv2 bridge does not exist (there is not really technical blocker; it's just that we didn't need it for diagnosing code issues which were mostly Android specific).

 AAP is a framework which is also intended to be cross platform on Unix and optionally other OSes.
 Although there is no Android service and binder on those OSes and therefore we need alternatives.